 The mill is located right near some large rocks where you can boulder up to get different views of the mill and the area around it.

 There is a lot of history on the plaques near the mill that will tell you about its use and life in this desert wasteland.

 There is also a lot of loose debris that mars the landscape in varying levels of rust and makes for good pictures.

-All in all this is a great hike in Joshua Tree National Park.
-It is one my favorite mines and one of the more exciting and easy things to see in the park.
-Add that to the old cars that are a lot of fun to photograph and you have the recipe for a pretty awesome adventure, just make sure to bring a lot of water when it is hot.
+All in all, this is an excellent hike in Joshua Tree National Park.
+It is one of my favorite mines and one of the more exciting, easy things to see in the park.
+Add that to the old cars that are a lot of fun to photograph, and you have the recipe for a pretty awesome adventure.
+Just make sure to bring a lot of water when it is hot.
 I would love to hear your comments below.